DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 ## Footer
    - The footer contains contact details and links to social media sites.
-   - The phone and email details are fully responsive allowing the user to click to connect with the club.
+   - The phone and email details are inter-active allowing the user to click to connect with the club.
-   - The social media icons are fully responsive and open in a new tab.
+   - The social media icons are inter-active and open in a new tab.
 The club is very active on social media which allows the user to learn more about the club.
    - A scroll to top feature was added using the club logo in the footer.
-This allows for easier navigation of the site.
+This allows for easier navigation of the site for the user.

 <img src="docs/readme-images/footer.png" alt="mkg north dublin footer" />